ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

 that languages that target or mimic this architecture in software will naturally survive.
-The most important language that was specifically invented to program machines with the von Neumann architecture is C. The explicit goal of C design was to be one level above assembly that the hardware itself understands.
+The most important language that was specifically invented to program machines with the von Neumann architecture is C. The explicit goal of C design was to be one level above assembly, a language that the hardware itself understands.
 This means that as long as the von Neumann architecture is around, C will continue to dominate and survive.
 Even languages that wish to supplant C will need to follow its lead in being compact, have few orthogonal concepts that can be combined in non-trivial ways and have the ability to talk to the hardware directly.
 This essentially explains C’s longevity and continues wide-spread use and popularity.
-(Though it would not *appear* C is that popular given all the false fear of C that is cultivates, and lack of slick online marketing as compared to JavaScript, Java and C++, for example).
+(Though it would not *appear* C is that popular given all the fear of C that is cultivated, and lack of slick online marketing as compared to JavaScript, Java and C++, for example).

 On the cost of abstractions